How to Prevent Credit Card Fraud

 Often, you might hear about potential credit card fraud because your bank or other card provider has alerted you through a recognised and trusted communication method.
 Alternatively, you might find your card is rejected at the tills or online.
 Or you may have only become aware of fraudulent transactions when examining your statement.

 Your first step should be to contact your card provider on their official fraud line.
 A trained customer service adviser should then be able to guide you through any suspicious purchases and arrange for a hold to be put on your account while the matter is investigated.
 You should also report the crime to Action Fraud.
-These are the UK specialists in tracking down those pesky cyber criminals and alerting the public to the latest scams too.
+These are the UK specialists in tracking down cyber criminals and alerting the public to the latest scams too.